Code-Institute-Submissions/Miszamm-mx-bike-store_OctResub/README.md

  and a lot of doubts took over my head.
 I'm really greatfull for your understanding and motivation.
 Quite possibly it was one of the best decission I've ever made despite all the odds.
 - I would like to thank Felipe Alarcon who was always there with his valuable feedback, and motivation.
+- I would like to thank Code Camp for fantastic Django E-commerce tutorial which i based my project on.
+Unfortunately my project is not fully finished so as readme.md file.
+Specially testing and debugging part.
+I went true many unexpected challenges working on this project and i would like to thank you to all people who helped me to overcome not only technicall battles but mostlly the menthal ones.
+Because i doubted myself a lot.
+This project is far from what we have learned during the Walkthrough project we have done in the course but it brought me a lot of experience in problem solving.